Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-2.md

     ![](../../media/crud2.7.png)

 - Use GitHub Copilot to generate code for each empty method in the `UserController.cs` file.
-To generate code for each empty method using GitHub Copilot, Select/highlight the lines of the empty method and then Right-click on the highlighted lines to open the context menu.
+To generate code for each empty method using GitHub Copilot, Select or highlight the lines of the empty method, and then right-click on the highlighted lines to open the context menu.

     ![](../../media/crud1.2.png)
     ![](../../media/crud1.3.png)

 - From the context menu, choose the "Ask Copilot" option.
-In the Prompt box, type "Fill in the Index method"
+In the prompt box, type "Fill in the Index method"

     ![](../../media/crud1.4.png)

 - GitHub Copilot will generate a code suggestion based on the context of the method.
-Review the suggestion provided by GitHub Copilot and you can choose to accept or discard the suggestion based on its relevance to your requirements.
+Review the suggestion provided by GitHub Copilot, and you can choose to accept or discard the suggestion based on its relevance to your requirements.

     ![](../../media/crud1.5.png)